-The professional Fellows Program offers promising young professionals the opportunity to gain training and practical experience working in organizations in the United States The program is supported by the Department of State, through the Bureau of Educational and Cultural Affairs.
+The Professional Fellows Program offers promising young professionals the opportunity to gain training and practical experience working in organizations in the United States.
+The program is supported by the Department of State, through the Bureau of Educational and Cultural Affairs.
 There are thousands of alumni from these programs in positions of leadership around the world.

 The program is 6 weeks long and all fellows must participate fully in all program activities.
 Late arrivals/early departures/deferrals are granted only in cases of extreme need (e.g. serious health issues) and with approval of the U.S. Department of State.

-If you are selected as a finalist, Legacy International and the Department of State will cover all costs associated with your international travel, visa, and basic living costs in the U.S.
+If you are selected as a finalist, Legacy International and the US Department of State will cover all costs associated with your international travel, visa, and basic living costs in the U.S.

-PFP fellowship placement are most successful when fellows think about goals and objectives in advance of arrival and share these with Legacy and your fellowship host.
+PFP fellowship placements are most successful when fellows think about goals and objectives in advance of arrival and share these with Legacy and your fellowship host.
 In your daily fellowship you will likely engage in a wide range of activities, including participating in meetings, conducting research, shadowing various people in the office, attending events, and working on projects, among other things.

 No. The program policy as set by ECA and Legacy International is for PFP Fellows to arrive in the United States alone.
 This allows you to focus fully on your professional development experience.